zooniverse/iiif-annotations/README.md

 - https://zooniverse.github.io/iiif-annotations/annotations/titles.json (individual titles and rectangles drawn by volunteers.)
 - https://zooniverse.github.io/iiif-annotations/annotations/consensusDates.json (consensus dates, one per playbill.)

+## Publishing annotations

+You will need classifications exports and/or consensus results for subjects that were created from an IIIF manifest (see https://github.com/zooniverse/Panoptes-Front-End/pull/6095.)
+Currently, only [In The Spotlight](https://frontend.preview.zooniverse.org/projects/bldigital/in-the-spotlight) uses that feature, so the code here is specific to its two workflows.

+1. Clone this repo so that you can edit it locally.
+2. Edit `_data/config.js` and make sure that the manifest URL points to the correct manifest.
+3. Download dates and titles workflow classifications exports from the project builder, strip them of volunteers' personal information and save them to `_data/dates.csv` and`_data/titles.csv`.
+4. Run offline aggregation to generate consensus results.
+Version 2 drawing tools aren't currently supported, but you can aggregate the dates workflow and save the consensus results as `_data/consensusDates.csv`.
+5. Commit your changes to the `_data/` directory and push to GitHub.
+6. Wait a couple of minutes and your new annotations should have been published at the URLs given above.

 ## How it works

 Builds are run by [Eleventy](https://1ty.dev) and managed by GitHub Actions.
 Merging a change to the data files in the `_data` directory will build a new collection of JSON files.

 `_data` contains the source data files: